 - Garnedd Uchaf – 3038 ft (926 m)

 - Foel-fras – 3090 ft (942 m)

-This is the route that we use on the Welsh 3000s challenge.
+This is the route we use on the Welsh 3000s Challenge.
 It’s 51 km long and has 4000 meters of ascent and descent.
-The route involves some classic scrambles such as the famous Crib Goch ridge.
-This is a grade 1 scramble and has exposed situations.
-Your mountain guides will carry rope and appropriate equipment for the mountain conditions but having experience in the mountains prior to the event is recommend.
+The route involves some classic scrambles, such as the famous Crib Goch ridge, a grade 1 scramble with some exposed situations.
+Your mountain guides will carry rope and appropriate equipment for the mountain conditions, but having experience in the mountains prior to the event is recommended.